Cinnamyl acetate

 Cinnamyl acetate (3-phenylprop-2-enyl acetate) is a chemical compound of the cinnamyl ester family, in which the variable R group is substituted by a methyl group.
 As a result of the non-aromatic carbon-carbon double bond, cinnamyl acetate can exist in a Z and an E configuration:

 Cinnamyl acetate naturally occurs in fresh bark of cinnamon (Cinnamomum zeylanicum Blume and other Cinnamomum species), with concentrations of 2,800–51,000 ppm.

-Cinnamyl acetate is used as a flavour ester in for example bread and animal feed and has a sweet floral-fruity fragrance.
-Moreover, it is used in several cosmetics, some toiletries but also in non-cosmetic products, for example detergents.
+Cinnamyl acetate is used as a flavor ester in for example bread and animal feed and has a sweet floral-fruity fragrance.
+Moreover, it is used in several cosmetics, some toiletries but also in non-cosmetic products such as detergents.

 Legislation and control

-Cinnamyl acetate, used in fragrances and as flavour ingredient, has been discussed by several institutions.
-In 1965, the compound was annotated as 'Generally Recognized as Safe as a flavor ingredient’ by the Flavor and Extract Manufacturers" Association (FEMA).
+Cinnamyl acetate, used in fragrances and as flavor ingredient, has been discussed by several institutions.
+In 1965, the compound was designated as generally recognized as safe as a flavor ingredient by the Flavor and Extract Manufacturers Association (FEMA).
 The association determined the average maximum use levels in several products that were considered to be safe:

-The European Parliament registered cinnamyl acetate as both a flavouring substance and a cosmetic compound in 1996.
-The Joint (FAO/WHO) Expert Committee on Food Additives (JECFA) described in 2000 that “the substance does not present a safety concern at current levels of intake when used as a flavouring agent”.
-In 2009, the EFSA Panel on Food Contact Materials, Enzyme, Flavourings and Processing Aids (CEF) concluded that cinnamyl acetate does not give rise to safety concerns when used as flavour ingredient in food.
-Cinnamyl acetate is also permitted by the U.S. Food & Drug administration for use as flavouring agent in food if the minimum quantity needed for its effect is used.
+The European Parliament registered cinnamyl acetate as both a flavoring substance and a cosmetic compound in 1996.
+The Joint FAO/WHO Expert Committee on Food Additives (JECFA) described in 2000 that “the substance does not present a safety concern at current levels of intake when used as a flavouring agent”.
+In 2009, the EFSA Panel on Food Contact Materials, Enzyme, Flavourings and Processing Aids (CEF) concluded that cinnamyl acetate does not give rise to safety concerns when used as flavor ingredient in food.
+Cinnamyl acetate is also permitted by the U.S. Food & Drug administration for use as flavoring agent in food if the minimum quantity needed for its effect is used.

 Production and intake

-Estimates of the average annual production and daily intake of cinnamyl acetate as flavouring agent are reported by the WHO.
+Estimates of the average annual production and daily intake of cinnamyl acetate as flavoring agent are reported by the WHO.
 According to this report, the annual volume of production in Europe is 1498 kg, and in the USA 2255 kg.
 The daily intake per person in Europe is estimated to be 210 μg, and in the USA 300 μg.
 Per kg body weight the daily intake is estimated for Europeans to be 4 μg/kg and for Americans to be 5 μg/kg.